Direct Line magazine

 How to survive a house move

-a couple with packing boxes hug in their new home
+a couple surrounded by packing boxes hug in their new home

 Along with divorce and getting married, moving house is one of the most stressful things in life.